Engee documentation

 scalar | vector

-The first of two input signals.
-The block passes either one or the other input signal to the output based on the value of the control signal.
-The condition under which the block passes the signal from the first input to the output is specified by the Criteria for passing first input and Threshold parameters.
+The first of the two input signals.
+The unit transmits either one or the other input signal to the output based on the value of the control signal.
+The condition under which the block passes the signal from the first input to the output is set by the parameters Criteria for passing first input and Threshold.

 scalar | vector

-The control signal that the block uses to determine which input should be passed to the output.
-If the control signal satisfies the conditions specified in Criteria for passing first input, the block passes the first input signal.
-Otherwise, the block passes the second input signal.
+The control signal that the unit uses to determine which input should be sent to the output.
+If the control signal satisfies the conditions specified in the parameter Criteria for passing first input, then the block transmits the first input signal.
+Otherwise, the unit transmits a second input signal.

 scalar | vector

-The second of two input signals.
-The block passes either one or the other input signal to the output based on the value of the control signal.
-The condition under which the block passes the signal from the first input to the output is specified by the Criteria for passing first input and Threshold parameters.
+The second of the two input signals.
+The unit transmits either one or the other input signal to the output based on the value of the control signal.
+The condition under which the block passes the signal from the first input to the output is set by the parameters Criteria for passing first input and Threshold.

 Parameters